How To Become A Social Media Influencer In 10 Easy Steps

-The word ‘Influencer’ has been used more often than not in recent years and is fast becoming a marketing phenomenon.
+The words ‘social media influencer’ and ‘brand influencer’ have been used a lot in recent times and are fast becoming a marketing phenomenon.

-If you are one of those who desire to become one, check out the tips below
+If you desire to become a social media influencer soon, check out the tips below.

 1. Choose a niche you are passionate about

 Before you start on your path to becoming an influencer, you need to first select your niche.
 You need to choose a niche that you are interested in and can consistently create content about.
-You should also have some level of expertise in the field to be able to establish yourself as an influencer.
+You should also have some level of expertise in the field to be able to establish yourself as an influencer (e.g., experts and thought leaders and lifestyle creators (food, business, beauty, travel, and fashion)).

 Once you have chosen your niche, the next step is to select your preferred social media platforms and create/optimize your profiles.
 Most influencers are popular on only one or two social media platforms.
 So, it is best to focus your efforts on only 1-2 channels.

-You also need to switch to a business account especially for platforms like Facebook and Instagram as that opens up a lot more options.
+You also need to switch to a business or a creator account, especially for platforms like Facebook and Instagram, as that opens up a lot more options.

 Once you have decided on your niche, you need to start fine-tuning your Instagram account.
 The very first thing that you need to focus on is creating a bio that immediately catches people’s attention.
 It should talk about your story in a way that engages people.